How do I download my certificate files?

 My certificate works in my browser, but my visitors get a Security Alert that says ‘The security certificate was issued by a company you have not chosen to trust…’ What is the problem?

 The issue is that your visitors’ browsers are unable to properly identify who issued your certificate.
 First, confirm that your visitors are not seeing an incorrect or outdated certificate.
+Some web servers services need to be restarted after installing new/updated certificates.
 Once you have made sure that your visitors are seeing the correct certificate, the issue is most likely solved by installing the intermediate certificates.

 Do I need a dedicated/static IP address to use an SSL certificate?

 Yes, you must have a static IP address for an SSL certificate.
-If you do not have one, you may be able to assign one via your webserver or you may need to purchase one from your web host if you own/operate your webserver (usually only a few dollars a month).
+If you do not have one, you may be able to assign one via your webserver or you may need to purchase one from your web host if you own/operate your webserver.

-My browser is not showing the green padlock/green bar, why?
+My browser is not showing the green padlock / secure icon, why?

 There are several reasons why this could be occurring or a combination of several.
 The four most common reasons are: